You can use the Wercker CLI during local development of your applications and microservices.

 internal/watch step is a long-running step that does exactly that and goes hand in hand with the

 box: nodesource/trusty dev: steps: - npm-install - internal/watch: code: node app.js reload: true

 In this example we set up a

-npm-install is run to prepare the container’s environment and install the necessary dependencies.
+npm-install to prepare the container’s environment and install the necessary dependencies.

 Next, we use the

 internal/watch step to launch the application and through

 reload: true we reload the environment on file changes.